 Grace periods may vary but usually, range from 20 to 55 days depending on the type of credit card and the issuing bank.
 Some policies allow for reinstatement after certain conditions are met.

-If a customer is paying the balance after the due date, some extra finance charges will be add in the bill and grace period will not apply.
+If a customer is paying the balance after the due date, some extra finance charges will be added in the bill and grace period will not apply.

 After grace period ROI charges will be different in each bank.
-In some cards, extra charges will not be applied on existing or outstanding balance.
+In some cards, extra charges will not be applied to the existing or outstanding balance.
 Where the bank has already added fines in the last bill.

 Bank usually waived off interest charges if the customer paid the amount within the grace period.
 Where customers have to pay their uses only.